 Learn, Do, Secure

-The Information Security Standards provide the requirements and expected practices for safeguarding University information and IT Resources when working on-campus or remotely.
+The Information Security Standards provide the minimum requirements and expected practices for safeguarding University information and IT resources.

-All employees are required to familiarize themselves with the standards and associated guidelines to help them maintain appropriate safeguards against events that could compromise the security of the University’s information and IT resources they use.
+All employees are required to familiarize themselves with the standards and associated guidelines to maintain appropriate safeguards against events that could compromise the security of University information and IT resources.

 - Employees must complete all mandatory information security awareness training and other privacy training required for their job functions.

-- The default password provided for an NEIU user account must be changed after logging into the account for the first time.
+- The default password for an NEIU user account must be changed after logging into the account for the first time.

-- Strong passwords must be used, and passwords must not be shared.
+- Strong passwords or passphrases must be used, and these must not be shared.

-- If available, multi-factor authentication (MFA) must be used when accessing University applications.
+- If available, multi-factor authentication (MFA) must be used when accessing University IT systems.

-- The University reserves the right to refuse network connections for some devices or software that may put the University's information and IT resources at risk.
+The University reserves the right to refuse network connections for devices or applications that may put its information and IT resources at risk.

-- Must have up-to-date operating systems and be configured to receive software updates automatically.
+- Must run up-to-date operating systems and security patches and have automatic updates enabled.

 - Must have up-to-date and active antivirus protection enabled and where available, firewalls should be enabled.

-- Access to devices must be protected using the security features of the device e.g., pin code, password or passphrase and these must be kept private.
+- Access to devices must be protected using access control features such as pin codes, which must be kept private.

-- Devices must have an automatic screen lock after a period of inactivity (ideally 15 minutes) to prevent unauthorized access to information.
+- Enable automatic screen lock after a period of inactivity (ideally 15 minutes or less) to prevent unauthorized access to information.

-All users are responsible for the security of University-issued devices in their care and the data stored on them.
+All users are responsible for the security of University devices in their care and the data stored on them.

-- Devices must have the University asset management client software and endpoint antivirus software installed (where practical) and the asset must be recorded in an asset register.
-Where possible, all university-issued devices must have asset tags.
-For more information, contact email@example.com.
+- Devices must have the University's asset management software installed (where practical) and recorded in the asset inventory system.
+Where possible, all university devices must have asset tags.
+For more information and support, contact firstname.lastname@example.org.

-- Only the official stores for app downloads such as App Store, Google Play, and Blackberry must be used for downloading apps.
+- Only the official stores for app downloads such as App Store, Google Play, and Blackberry may be used.
 Unlicensed software must not be installed on any University devices.

 - Software restrictions and system or file security settings on University devices must not be changed or amended.
-This includes disabling passwords, pin codes and any security software installed (e.g., antivirus, file encryption).
+This includes disabling passwords or pin codes, and any security software installed (e.g., antivirus, hard disk encryption).

-- Unusual or random behavior of University-issued devices (such as unsolicited window pop-ups) or suspected malware or virus infection must be reported to the Help Desk as soon as possible.
+- Unusual or random behavior of University devices (such as unsolicited window pop-ups) or suspected malware or virus infection must be reported to IT Help Desk as soon as possible.

 - Mobile devices must be locked away in secure cabinets or drawers during long absences from the office and at the end of work, or carried along by the user if practical.

-- Mobile devices must not be left unattended in an open area in a University building or other public places on or off campus.
+- Mobile devices must not be left unattended in an open area in a University building or other public places.

-- When traveling, appropriate safeguards must be used to protect University-issued mobile devices from loss or theft.
+- When traveling, appropriate safeguards must be used to protect University devices from loss or theft.

-- Where data wipe off, device lockout or deactivation features are available on a device, they must be enabled.
-For more information, contact firstname.lastname@example.org.
+- Where data wipe or device lockout or deactivation features are available on a device, they must be enabled.
+For support, contact email@example.com.

-- Any laptop or other devices issued to university employees and the data stored on them remain the property of Northeastern Illinois University and the State of Illinois and must be returned to the appropriate line manager when no longer required or when employment ends.
+- Any laptop or other devices issued to university employees and the data stored on them remain the property of Northeastern Illinois University and the State of Illinois.
+They must be returned to the appropriate line manager when no longer required or when employment ends.

 The University will not monitor the content of personal devices.
 However, the University reserves the right to monitor and log all network traffic between such devices and university networks and systems.

-- University information that is sensitive including but not limited to employee and student information, intellectual property data, business strategies, etc. must not be stored on personal devices unless authorized by the line manager.
+- Information classified as restricted or internal including but not limited to employee or student personal information, health records, intellectual property data, business strategies, etc., must not be stored on personal devices.

-- All University applications including DUO Mobile authentication app and VPN clients on personal devices must be deleted when the device is no longer used.
+- All University applications including the DUO mobile authentication app and VPN client on personal devices must be deleted when the device is no longer used.

-- University data and IT resources must not be accessed or used on devices that the manufacturer’s security settings and configuration files designed to protect the device have been tampered with.
+- University information and IT resources must not be accessed or used on devices that the manufacturer’s security settings and configuration files designed to protect the device have been tampered with.

-- Where data wipe off, device lockout or deactivation features are available on a device, they should be enabled.
+- If data wipe, device lockout or deactivation features are available on a device, they should be enabled.

 Network and Internet Security

-- Secure Wi-Fi must be used when accessing University information and IT resources that are sensitive.
+- Secure Wi-Fi must be used when accessing University restricted or internal information and IT resources.
 This also applies to remote working environments.

 - Personal Wi-Fi used for remote working must be configured to meet the following:

 - Default login passwords to the network device (e.g., router) and Wi-Fi must be changed to private passwords.
-Passwords should be strong and not easily guessed.
+Passwords or passphrases should be strong and not easily guessed.